 - 2007 – Partnering again with the Austin Independent School District and the U.S. Depart of Education, ACGC facilitated the nationally recognized, intensive Parenting with Love & Limits program for middle and high school students with multiple behavioral concerns and stressors, and their families.

 - 2009 – ACGC was one of the first agencies in Central Texas to adopt a trauma-informed model of care.
-This approach to care reduces the change of children and families becoming re-victimize by focusing on safety, trustworthiness, collaboration, choice, empowerment and cultural inclusivity.
+This approach to care reduces the change of children and families becoming re-victimized by focusing on safety, trustworthiness, collaboration, choice, empowerment, and cultural inclusivity.

-- 2013 – Established the Trauma Informed Care Consortium of Central Texas (TICC) with funding from the St. David’s Foundation.
-This group of more than 60 community organizations meets to address the trauma needs of children and families.
+- 2013 – ACGC established the Trauma Informed Care Consortium of Central Texas (TICC) with funding from the St. David’s Foundation.
+This group of more than 100 community organizations met until mid-2022 to address the trauma needs of children and families.

-- 2015 – Began offering services to Spanish Speaking Survivors of Crime through a grant from the Texas Attorney General’s Office.
+- 2015 – ACGC began offering services to Spanish-speaking survivors of crime through a grant from the Texas Attorney General’s Office.

-- 2017 – Bi-lingual Family Navigation Services were made available to provide case management needs to Spanish-Speaking children and their families.
+- 2017 – Bi-lingual Family Resource Navigation services were made available to provide case management needs to Spanish-Speaking children and their families.

 2020: The COVID Era